Meghal11/MS/README.md

-This is my web portfolio with all my credientials and projects.
+This is my web portfolio with all my credentials and projects.
 Fully responsive website.